Low-Complexity Acoustic Echo Cancellation with Neural Kalman Filtering: Introduction

 \section{Introduction}

-\IEEEPARstart{A}coustic echo cancellation (AEC) plays an important role in speech processing field.
+Acoustic echo cancellation (AEC) plays an important role in the speech processing field.
 It aims to remove the echoes introduced by the far-end signals in the speech communication scenario, according to the far-end reference signals and microphone signals.
 Model-based (MB) methods (adaptive filters) such as least-mean square (LMS), normalized least-mean square (NLMS), and recursive least-squares (RLS) are widely used in this field.

 The state-space models such as Kalman filtering have also been successfully applied in echo cancellation \cite{FDKF-2006, KF-2010, FDKF-2012, FDKF-epc}.
 Comparing with other adaptive filters, Kalman filter is more robust to double-talk and has better convergence performance.
-Because it assumes the state, i.e., the echo path is time-varying, which is modeled by the state equation.
+Because it assumes that the echo path is time-varying, which is modeled by the state equation.
 The convergence and tracking ability of Kalman filtering are controlled by the covariance of the state noise and observation noise, which can be dynamically estimated according to some assumptions.
 However, the noise covariance estimation error may lead to unacceptable results.
 For instance, Yang \textit{et al.} \cite{FDKF-epc} pointed out that the overestimation of the observation noise covariance can degrade the reconvergence speed when the echo path changes abruptly.